Guide to Using the pgvector PostgreSQL Extension in ServBay

 5

-6(Note: The version number may vary depending on the pgvector version bundled with ServBay.)
+6(Note: The version number may vary depending on the pgvector version integrated with ServBay.)

 Configuring and Using pgvector